ainurr13/ainurr13/README.md

 - 👋 Hi, I’m Ainur

-You may not find something special on my repo since most of the things that I've been working on are not always on Github.
+You may not find something special on my repo since most things I've been working on are not always in Github.

 <!---
 ainurr13/ainurr13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.